stbnrivas/dataModels/PointOfInterest/README.md

 Please check licenses before using this data in an application.

-Currently the following categories are supported: (For other categories please check https://github.com/Factual/places/blob/master/categories/factual_taxonomy.json)
+Currently the following categories are supported: (For a more extended list of categories please check https://github.com/Factual/places/blob/master/categories/factual_taxonomy.json)

 * ```OffStreetParking: 418```
 * ```Restaurant:       347```